Alexis Smith (artist): Artistic style

-The objects used in Smith's works are commonly found on the street, at garage sales, thrift stores, and swap meets, and via gifts and chance encounters.
-On her approach to collage, Smith has stated, "there’s a kind of symbiosis to it—the things, the words, the background, and the objects.
+The objects used in Smith's works were commonly found on the street, at garage sales, thrift stores, and swap meets, and via gifts and chance encounters.
+On her approach to collage, Smith stated, "there’s a kind of symbiosis to it—the things, the words, the background, and the objects.
 It's fused into a whole where they seem like they’ve always been together, or were meant to be together.
 The people that look at them put them together in their heads".
 Her approach to collage utilizes a mixture of literacy with a conceptual point of view.

-In addition to collages, Smith also creates gallery installations, which have been described as addressing the glut of imagery that characterizes contemporary life.
+In addition to collages, Smith also created gallery installations, which have been described as addressing the glut of imagery that characterizes contemporary life.
 Large-scale public works include Snake Path (1992), a 560-foot-long inlaid slate path for the Stuart Collection at UC San Diego, terrazzo floors for the Los Angeles Convention Center and the Schottenstein Sports Arena at Ohio State University, and a multimedia collage installation "Taste" in the Restaurant at the Getty Center.
 Snake Path makes several references to biblical conflict between innocence and knowledge as the installation is a footpath in the form of a serpent surrounding a "garden of Eden".
 Additionally, there are quotes from Thomas Gray and Milton's Paradise Lost.
 Through works like Snake Path, Smith attempts to reevaluate the ideological formation of mass culture and the use of so-called classical knowledge.

 Smith's art can be seen as part of the tradition of California assemblage.
 Her work has also been compared to that of Barbara Kruger for its use of language, and to Joseph Cornell and Betye Saar for its combinatory aesthetic.
 Smith's work is characterized by humor, irony, poignancy, and a deliberately open-ended message.
 Her Hell on Wheels from 1985, in the collection of the Honolulu Museum of Art, demonstrates her approach to assemblage as well as her humorous and ironic titles.